-Dr. Crofts has performed hundreds of gynecomastia over his more than 22 years as a Board Certified Plastic Surgeon.
+As a board certified plastic surgeon with over 20 years of experience, Dr. Crofts has performed hundreds of gynecomastia procedures.
 Gynecomastia surgery takes a very skilled and experienced surgeon to prevent a divot deformity.
-A divot deformity also known as a crater deformity happens when too much tissue is taken from under the nipple.
-When performing a gynecomastia, it is important to make things look good but also to preserve the nerves and minimize incisions.
+A divot deformity, also known as a crater deformity, happens when too much tissue is taken from under the nipple.
+When performing a gynecomastia, it is important to make things look good, but also to preserve the nerves and minimize incisions.
 In some cases, a patient may only need liposuction to address the chest fullness.
-Dr. Crofts also offers laser liposuction to help with skin tightening as well.
+In such cases, Dr. Crofts offers laser liposuction or Renuvion procedure to help with skin tightening as well.
 Dr. Crofts’ artistic eye and experience with gynecomastia procedures will give you the confidence in knowing he can maximize your results in the safest way possible.

 Most of the time, the incisions are hidden in the areola skin making them less noticeable.
-In cases where a true reduction is done, then incisions can be around the areola and down the chest- this is for patients with a lot of excess skin and breast tissue.
-Dr. Crofts has years of experience concealing scars.
+In rare cases where a true reduction is done for patients with severe loose skin or fullness incisions can be around the areola and down the chest.
+We offer topical and laser treatments to address the appearance of surgical scars.

 For the first two to three weeks after the procedure, patients will need to refrain from lifting over 5 lbs and avoid strenuous activity.
 Patients will also need to wear a compression garment for 6 weeks after the procedure.